gmdsi/GMDSI_notebooks/README.md

  ## Contributing

 We welcome community contributions to this repository.
 If you would like to contribute, please fork the repository and submit a pull request.
-If you have any questions, or would like to discuss a contribution beforehand, please open a [discussion] (https://github.com/gmdsi/GMDSI_notebooks/discussions).
+If you have any questions, or would like to discuss a contribution beforehand, please open a [discussion](https://github.com/gmdsi/GMDSI_notebooks/discussions).

 If you have a found a bug or would like to suggest a new feature or tutorial, please open an [issue](https://github.com/gmdsi/GMDSI_notebooks/issues).